DataDog/integrations-extras/nn_sdwan/README.md

 ### Events

-The Netnology SDWAN integration does not include any events.
+The Netnology SD-WAN integration does not include any events.

 ### Service Checks